 We recently had our “last grown up night out” (also known as the baby shower) and in true Me fashion – i didn’t want the typical.
 The wicker chair, the measuring of bellies, icebreaker games or the hat with the ribbons tied on.
 I wanted a true to form celebration.
 An all out party.
 My being in this position at all in this life is a complete miracle that transcends frills and games.
 I needed everyone to come out and party and have a good time.
 And that’s what we did.
 Folks traveled from near and far and came to pay respects to this little one on her way.
 And we (they) drank and ate and some danced and chatted and made a joyful noise in her name.
 I couldn’t have asked for it to be better or any other way.
 At the end of the night, we went home with what we lovingly refer to as “Mount BabyMore” which is currently erected in our living room – a dazzling assemblage of …. pretty much EVERYTHING we asked for off of our registry – a lifetime worth of pink & green & brown & yellow clothing for the princess and gobs of delicious Haitian food!
 If we’d ever thought for a moment that we weren’t part of a loving community, our faith was again renewed that we have a true VILLAGE around us and surrounding us that will be there for her.

 Today, I got a gift that rocked me to the core.
 A chapter Soror of mine sent me a note on Facebook telling me she found the perfect book for me.
+It was one of those cheap Gifts for Co-Workers that I’d have designed, but books have been my best friends.
 Which at the time I poo-pooed… thinking it was probably another copy of “Good Night Moon” or something along those lines.
 But I couldn’t fault her generosity.
 She thought that much of me at all so I was grateful.
 We made arrangements for her to drop the book off to me at my job.
 The mail guy delivered it and I mused on the phone while I unwrapped the gift.
 I hung up the phone and looked at the cover:

 Beautiful artwork.
 This definitely wasn’t Good Night Moon….